- Vivo X21 | Specifications | Features | Price | Rating | Comparison

-The Cassini-Huygens spacecraft is a dual orbiter and lander currently orbiting Saturn.
-It was launched from Cape Canaveral on October 15, 1997, entered orbit around Saturn on the July 1, 2004, and had been studying the saturnian system ever since.
-After two mission extensions, and a grand total of almost 13 years orbiting the giant gas planet, cassini-Huygens mission is now coming to a close.
+The Casino – Huygens spacecraft is a dual orbiter.
+As well as lander currently orbiting Saturn.
+It was launched from Cape Canaveral on October 15, 1997.
+It entered orbit around Saturn on the July 1, 2004.
+They had been studying the saturnian system ever since.
+After two mission extensions.
+A grand total of almost 13 years orbiting the giant gas planet.
+The cassino – Huygens mission is now coming to a close.

-The European space agency built and operated the Huygens lander, which flew with the Cassini orbiter out to Saturn.
-Over that time, it has become one of the most successful missions in NASA/ESA history, redefining our understanding of Saturn, its rings, and its moons.
-As the missions enters its final phase, we look back over where it has been and what it has accompli-shed.
+The European space agency built.
+It operated the Huygens lander, which flew with the Cassini orbiter out to Saturn.
+Over that time it has become.
+One of the most successful missions in NASA/ESA history.
+The redefining our understanding of Saturn.
+Its rings, and its moons.
+As the missions enters its final phase.
+We look back over where it has been.
+And what it has accomplished.

-From the images related back it app-ears Huygens landed on a surface with a mud – like consistency, how-ever, there was no evidence of large bodies of liq-uid nearby.
-In subse-quent flybys, Cassini confirmed that Titan does, infact, have massive lakes of methane concentrated near the northern polar region.
-The combined efforts of Cassini and Huygens have shown there is a full methane cycle on Titan : it’s evaporation, rains and freezes.
+From the images related back it appears.
+Huygens landed on a surface with a mud – like consistency.
+However, there was no evidence of large bodies of liquid nearby.
+In subsequent flybys.
+Cassini confirmed that Titan does.
+Infact, have massive lakes of methane concentrated near the northern polar region.
+The combined efforts of Cassini.
+Huygens have shown there is a full methane cycle on Titan.
+It’s evaporation, rains and freezes.

 The ring system

-Under the scrutinous eyes of Cassini cameras, the rings have proven to be much more complex than originally realized. e. g while the Voyager pro-bes discovered the Keeler Gap, a 42 km gap within the a ring of Saturn, Cassini discovered the moon Daphnis within that gap.
+Under the scrutinous eyes of Cassini cameras.
+The rings have proven to be much more complex than originally realized.
+Example – while, the Voyager probes discovered the Keeler Gap.
+A 42 km gap within the ring of Saturn.
+Cassini discovered the moon Daphnis within that gap.

-Having been flying for almost 20 years, its hard to remember a time without Cassini and Huygens.
-Unfortu-nately, Cassini has a dwindling fuel supply that it uses to correct its orb-it.
-If it were to run out, the space-craft would effectively become “dead in the water”.
-However, unlikely, a dead spacecraft could accidentally crash into the ice-moon Enceladus or the “early Earth” Titan, and possibly contaminate those words with Earth bacteria.
+Having been flying for almost 20 years.
+Its hard to remember a time without Cassini and Huygens.
+Unfortunately, Cassini has a dwindling fuel supply.
+It uses to correct its orbit.
+If it were to run out, the spacecraft would effectively.
+Become “dead in the water”.
+However, unlikely, a dead spacecraft could accidentally crash into the ice moon.
+Enceladus or the “early Earth” Titan.
+Possibly contaminate those words with Earth bacteria.

-In order to conserve the pristine environments of those moons, the Cassini – Huygens staff have decided to end the mission by crashing it into Saturn itself, where it will burn up in the upper atmosphere.
-But be-fore doing so, they have planned 22 orbits that pass through the gap between Saturn and its rings, a place no space-craft has ever been.
+In order to conserve, the pristine environments of those moons.
+The Cassini – Huygens staff have decided to end the mission.
+By crashing it into Saturn itself.
+Where it will burn up in the upper atmosphere.
+But before doing so, they have planned 22 orbits.
+It passes through the gap between Saturn and its rings.
+A place no space craft has ever been.